FilipDominec/nihilnovi/README.md

 ![animation of selecting files and viewing the plot style gallery](img/screencast1.gif)

 What nihilnovi does **not** do:
-1. No new language, no new plotting library, no new data format.
-Wonderful software for this already exists.
+1. No new language, no new plotting library, no custom data format.
+Wonderful software for this already exists - let's use it fully.
 1. No graphical or mathematical options in the menu.
 For hard tasks, typing code is much more efficient than clicking.
 Simple tasks are fast to write anyway.
+Python programming is fun and learning it pays off.
 1. No fees for the software.
-I only made a tool needed for my work and I wish to see positive evolution in the scientific community.
+I made a tool needed for my work and I only wish to see positive evolution in the scientific community.

 ## Motivation
 Scientific work is often based on handling numerical or experimental results in a computer.
 With the currently available options, it  can become a somewhat frustrating task, which people solve in different ways.
 One can store the data in a **proprietary structured formats** of specialized software; perhaps the most popular being "[Origin](http://originlab.com/) projects" \*.opj.
 The trouble with this approach is in that it permanently restricts the author and all their collaborators to use one piece of proprietary software, with compatibility issues between its versions and without any guarantee of being able to access your results in 10 or 20 years.